iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.royalmail.app.droid___7.3.1/report.md

 <p align="center">
 <img src="2_star_reviews_wordcloud.png" alt="com.royalmail.app.droid 2 reviews"/>
 </p>

+> Can't sign up can't get my parcel redelivered no use I had to ring up a expensive phone number in order to get mail delivered the lazy post man yet again didn't ring my door bell<br> :date: __2021-05-07 23:36:05__

+> postie didn't ring my buzzer, i have been in all day, not happy at all<br> :date: __2021-05-07 15:36:10__

+> just had a text to say my parcel will be delivered on May 4th, which was yesterday, royal mail still the useless clowns they have always been<br> :date: __2021-05-05 11:50:31__

+> not always upto date with tracking.<br> :date: __2021-05-05 08:22:42__

+> Not much good if booking a redelivery doesn't work!<br> :date: __2021-05-03 20:44:10__

+> Only good for letting you know when it's going to be delivered U/S AT TRACKING FROM SENDER 🤔<br> :date: __2021-05-02 16:56:35__

 > need more info when tracking a parcel from overseas otherwise I would of gave 5 🌟<br> :date: __2021-05-01 01:57:02__